moditect/deptective/README.md

 * `-Adeptective.config_file=path/to/deptective.json`: Path of the configuration file in the file system
 * `-Adeptective.reporting_policy=(ERROR|WARN)`: Whether to fail the build or just raise a warning when spotting any illegal package dependencies (defaults to `ERROR`)
 * `-Adeptective.unconfigured_package_reporting_policy=(ERROR|WARN)`: Whether to fail the build or just raise a warning when detecting a package that's not configured in the config file (defaults to `WARN`)
+* `-Adeptective.mode=(ANALYZE|VALIDATE)`: Whether the plug-in should validate the packages of the compiled package against the _deptective.json_ file (`VALIDATE`) or whether it should generate a template for that file based on the current actual package relationships (`ANALYZE`).
+The latter can be useful when introducing Deptective into an existing code base where writing the configuration from scratch might be too tedious.
+Generating the configuration from the current "is" state and iteratively refining it into an intended target state can be a useful approach in that case.
+Note then when using Deptective via the Maven compiler plug-in, you should make sure to set `<fork>` to `false` and `<showWarnings>` to `true` as otherwise the Maven compiler plug-in will not display the output produced by Deptective.
+Defaults to `VALIDATE`

 ## Contributing and Development